 - Increased need to pass urine

-If you are undergoing cancer treatment and develop these symptoms, you should seek medical attention immediately.
+You should seek medical attention immediately if you are undergoing cancer treatment and develop these symptoms.
 The situation may be particularly urgent if your temperature rises above 99.5°F.

 Untreated infections can lead to complications in those with suppressed immune systems.
 One such complication is sepsis (blood poisoning), which can sometimes be fatal.

 Your immune system has three main components: protective layers, antibodies, and cells and organs.

 The body’s first line of defense against infections is the skin, which acts as a barrier between the environment and the inner body.
 Mucus membranes make up an additional protective layer for parts of the body that are more exposed, such as:

 - The urethra